K-Wolfy/Portfolio/content/index.md

 Each project prioritises clarity, defensibility, and operational precision.

-Please explore the portfolio to see detailed case studies, prompt engineering examples, and deployed applications.
+Please use the menu on the left to explore the portfolio, you will find detailed case studies, prompt engineering examples, and deployed applications.